eobrien2002/ML/NHL Chatbot/README.md

 This is an extension of my ML NHL draft prediction project.
-It uses NLP techniques to process user input and facilitate a conversation with a user.
+It uses NLP techniques to retrieve intent and facilitate a conversation with a user.
 It can provide statisitcs for a given player name and can make predictions using the ML models for draft picks.
 It combines software engineering capabilities, machine learning, deep learning, and natural language processing techniques.